grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

   ```
   cortex_runtime_config_hash{namespace="<namespace>",sha256="<unexpected>"}
   ```
-- Check if the runtime config has been updated on the affected replicas' filesystem
+- Check if the runtime config has been updated on the affected replicas' filesystem.
+Check `-runtime-config.file` command line argument to find the location of the file.
 - Check the affected replicas logs and look for any error loading the runtime config

 ### CortexBadRuntimeConfig